Leonard Fournette planning to sign with Brady-led Buccaneers

-The former Jacksonville Jaguars running back tweeted an image of himself carrying a football and wearing a Bucs jersey and helmet —long with a pen-signing emoji and the message #GoBucs— on Wednesday night.
+The former Jacksonville Jaguars running back tweeted an image of himself carrying a football and wearing a Bucs jersey and helmet -long with a pen-signing emoji and the message (hash)GoBucs- on Wednesday night.

 The Bucs, who typically don’t confirm player acquisitions until the team has a signed contract, had no comment.